opnfv/functest/docs/userguide/runfunctest.rst

 Automated testing
 -----------------

-**TODO** Jose, the next section has not yet been revised!

 As mentioned previously, the Functest Docker container preparation as well as invocation of Test Cases can be called within the container from the Jenkins CI system.
-There are 2 jobs that automate the whole process.
-The first job runs all the tests and the second job allows testing test suite by test suite specifying the test suite name.
+There are 3 jobs that automate the whole process.
+The first job runs all the tests referenced in the daily loop (i.e. that must been run daily), the second job runs the tests referenced in the weekly loop (usually long duration tests run once a week maximum) and the third job allows testing test suite by test suite specifying the test suite name.
 The user may also use either of these Jenkins jobs to execute the desired test suites.

-One of the most challenging task in the Brahmaputra release consists in dealing with lots of scenarios and installers.
+One of the most challenging task in the Colorado release consists in dealing with lots of scenarios and installers.
 Thus, when the tests are automatically started from CI, a basic algorithm has been created in order to detect whether a given test is runnable or not on the given scenario.
 Some Functest test suites cannot be systematically run (e.g. ODL suite can not be run on an ONOS scenario).
+Moreover since Colorado, we also introduce the notion of daily/weekly in order to save CI time and avoid running systematically long duration tests.

 CI provides some useful information passed to the container as environment
 variables: